KoolPal/woocommerce-email-testing/readme.txt

 Preview & Send Emails for WooCommerce.
 Designing, Developing, and Testing Emails.

 ## Description
 Preview & Send Emails for WooCommerce.
 Designing, Developing, and Testing Emails.

 This plugin allows you to preview and send emails into your inbox for testing purposes.

-The plugin was developed to test [WooCommerce Email Templates](https://themes.email/woocommerce.html) by [ThemesEmail](https://themes.email/).
+It was developed to test [WooCommerce Email Templates](https://themes.email/woocommerce.html) by [ThemesEmail](https://themes.email/).

 ## Installation